Don’t Make These 6 Tourist Mistakes in Madrid

 I wouldn’t say Spanish food is my favorite, but there are definitely Spanish dishes worth trying besides the typical paella and tapas.
 If you’re a meat-eater, then I’d recommend Rabo de Toro, oxtail in a garlic sauce.
 Another great dish to try would be Cochinillo Asado or suckling pig.

-For Rabo de Toro, I’d recommend a restaurant called Casa Salvador, right off Gran Via
+For Rabo de Toro, I’d recommend a restaurant called Casa Salvador, right off Gran Via.
+This small, family-run restaurant has a cozy atmosphere and the friendliest staff.

 Address: Calle de Barbieri, 12, 28004 Madrid, Spain